(This is a repost from Jan 7, 2013)

 I can’t “contain” my joy!

 Plus a shipping container home can be pre-fitted and installed in about a month, where site-built construction of a home can take 3 – 6 months and for the moving the East Brunswick movers are reliable and trustworthy!
+Daniel Adams Removals is a renowned moving company in Milton Keynes.
+They’re a great house removals company if you’re looking for a quick and safe way to move your things.
 Still, one of the coolest benefits is that the shipping containers that make up the home can be engineered and secured to the ground in such a way that the entire structure is a storm shelter.
+Local home builders knowledge and expertise will definitely come in handy.

 Let’s get real for second.

-Architectural firms and contractors will vary in price because these projects are still highly custom and because nobody likes to lose money you can’t really get a builder to nail down a price.
+Architectural firms and contractors will vary in price because these projects are still highly custom and because nobody likes to lose money you can’t really get a builder to nail down a price unless you reach Sloane Homes.
 As it stands right now the cost of putting together an average sized shipping container home (4 containers), not including the land, is too much of a moving target to say whether or not this is a smart financial choice.

 That said, this lady got her “dream home” with a budget of about $150,000 – “My Shipping Container Dream Home” – CNN Money.